FRIBDAQ/DDASToys/README.md

 * 6.1-000 : The full hit timestamp is displayed in the `traceview` <em>Hit data</em> box with 1 ps precision (3 decimal places of the full timestamp in nanoseconds).
 A new feature has been added which allows the user to select PHYSCIS_EVENTs by their event number.
 Note that the selected events may or may not contain trace data and therefore the hit selection list in `traceview` may be empty.
 * 6.2-000 : Users can specify an event list to view a subset of traces in the input data file.
 * 6.2-001 : Incorporate changes needed to use new ML models which allow trace positions to vary freely on the time axis.
+* 6.3-000 : Updated for ML model used in e23055 (Crider).
+* 6.3-001 : Optimizations for ML inference, added some simple inference profiling tools and option to build DDASToys with profiling output.

 ## Build Instructions for DDASToys 5.1 and later
 - Setup the NSCLDAQ environment by sourcing the daqsetup.bash script from NSCLDAQ 12.1-000 or later.
 This will define the environment variables `DAQLIB`, `DAQINC`, etc.